|

 Comments start with a // and the interpreter just

-anything after that on the line away.
-Comments may be on
+throws anything after that on the line away.
+Comments

 // Valid comment on a line by itself.